megalisp/.github/profile/README.md

 ### DESCRIPTION
 Hey everyone, `Jost Grant` (legal name: Joshua Steven Grant) here; <br><br> In 'short' the focus of this account has changed a LOT over the past few years -- so much so, I thought it was warranted to, well start from scratch; To delete my old account `jostgrant`, and repurpose it as a kind of private dropbox.
 Which has been part of a very personal, very purposeful (ie: purpose driven), and very (self-)conscious attempt to reorient my goals, my focus, and even ... well my identity away from my self and actually TO something.

-This account is now about `Building Big Things; In LISP!` & the arduous journeyman to get there; Aiming high-enough to reach escape-velocity from expert-beginner; And accumulating enough mass to hopefully achive some kind of gravitatoinal pull.
+This account is now about `Building Big Things; In LISP!` & the arduous journey(man-oh-man) to get there; Aiming high-enough to reach escape-velocity from expert-beginner; And accumulating enough mass to hopefully achive some kind of gravitatoinal pull.

 ### INTERESTS